Climate and Energy

 • We have a goal to achieve net zero GHG emissions in our own operations (Scope 1 and Scope 2)

-These commitments were developed using industry guidance, research, and models that support an emissions growth path aimed at limiting global warming to 1.5 degrees Celsius, in line with the goals of the United Nations’ Paris Agreement.
+These commitments were developed using industry guidance, research, and science-based models that support an emissions growth path aimed at limiting global warming to 1.5 degrees Celsius, in line with the goals of the United Nations’ Paris Agreement.

 GHG Emissions:

-• We have achieved a 29% reduction in absolute, market-based GHG emissions since Fiscal 2017 and are progressing along our modeled emissions reduction pathway.
-We reduced our absolute, market-based GHG emissions by 1.7% relative to Fiscal 2022.2 We continued to grow our business and operational footprint over the same period.
+• We reduced our absolute, market-based GHG emissions by 4.9% relative to Fiscal 2023.
+We continued to grow our business and operational footprint over the same period.

 Renewable Energy:

-Reducing Emissions: In Our Own Operations
+Addressing Emissions In Our Own Operations

 Energy Efficiency